MrFriendCS/H-CS/docs/sdd/H-CS-SDD-Reading.md

-# Reading from a file
+# Reading from a File

 If the number of lines to be read from a file is known then a fixed loop can be used, otherwise a conditional loop can be used.
 Alternatively, the unknown number of lines can be counted, and then a fixed loop used.